 Now, filing for bankruptcy is not a permanent solution.
 But if you can’t pay your mortgage because of other debts, such as credit card debt, it can be a temporary solution.
 A personal residence is usually protected property during a bankruptcy.
 While your other assets will get dissolved, you can usually keep your home, your car, and a small amount of personal assets.

 When possible, you should work to prevent a foreclosure.
 The easiest way is to sell your property quickly.
 If you have a property near Fredericksburg, VA that’s slipping into foreclosure, don’t delay.
-Call the Virginia Home Buyers for a quote.
+Call Home Buyers of Virginia for a quote.